Mitigation Management

 Note: Use of FEMA’s Benefit Cost Analysis Revised (BCAR) software is mandatory for all non-disaster mitigation project grant applications and any HMGP projects funded from disasters declared after June 1, 2009.
 The software can be downloaded on FEMA's site.

-Each eligible staff member who needs to access eGrants to work on and submit an application must create a user profile with username and password before SEMA will have the ability to grant the authorities within eGrants (See Creating An eGrants User Profile in Missouri).
+Each eligible staff member who needs to access FEMA GO, to work on and submit an application, must create a user profile with username and password before SEMA will have the ability to grant the authorities within FEMA GO (See Creating a FEMA GO User Profile in Missouri).

 Most Recent Mitigation Grant Guidance